 Durham's investigation is much more extensive.

-I think this is the this is why I am cautiously optimistic.
+I think this is the only thing.

 I think it's the prelude.

-I know some of you were just absorbing it today, and but I've been telling you exactly what was in this report and what it would show.
+I know some of you were just absorbing it today, but I've been telling you exactly what was in this report and what it would show.

 It was narrow in scope, limited to the memos, and there would be referrals, but no prosecution at this time.